 SaaS makes IT lives a little easier in some ways, but also presents new challenges.
 On one hand, it's easier and costs less to deploy than on-premise solutions, and it's also much easier for a business to scale the deployment as the organization grows.
 But IT has to find a balance with SaaS and determine how to empower employees without losing control of intellectual property and other data.

 The Boom in Remote and Mobile Work

-Another benefit of SaaS is the ease with which it accommodates remote work and mobile work, which are two huge factors defining work right now.
-These factors are leading many IT leaders to think not only in terms of cost and security, but also in terms of mobility when procuring and deploying new solutions for workers.
+Another benefit of SaaS is the ease with which it accommodates remote work and mobile work, saving employees from working out from home without equipment.
+These two huge factors are leading many IT leaders to think not only in terms of cost and security, but also in terms of mobility when procuring and deploying new solutions for workers.

 The Widespread Use of BYOA

 BYOA (AKA Bring Your Own App /Bring Your Own Access) is another trend that IT has been facing since the rise and ubiquity of smart mobile devices.

 In essence, BYOA is about workers moving away from typical corporate IT stacks and instead choosing their own array of apps, based on more efficient user experiences, functionalities, and the promise of synchronization across devices.
 And this all occurs without the consent of IT.